jsa-aerial/hanami/README.md

 * `(defn update-subkeyfns [k vfn & kvfns])`: Updates the [substitution key function map](#subtitution-key-functions). `k` is a substitution key, `vfn` is either a function `(fn [submap, subkey, subval] ...)` or the special `hc/RMV` value.
 The latter case will _remove_ any current key `k` and its value.

-* `(defn update-defaults [k v & kvs])`: Updates the default [substitution key map](#example-predefined-substitution-keys). `k` is a substitution key, `v` is some appropriate value, including `hc/RMV`, which will remove the key.
+* `(defn update-defaults [k v & kvs])`: Updates the default [substitution key map](#example-predefined-substitution-keys). `k` is a substitution key, `v` is some appropriate value including `hc/RMV`.
+To remove a key from the global register use the namespace key `::ht/RMV` = `:aerial.hanami.templates/RMV` for `v` which will remove the key.

 * `(defn get-default [k])`: Returns the current default value of substitution key `k`.

+* `(defn get-defaults [k & ks])`: Returns the current default value of substitution key `k` or a vector of [k v] pairs if given two or more ks.

 * `(defn xform ([spec submap]) ([spec k v & kvs]) ([spec]))`: The template/specification transformation function.
 Generally, you will only call the second two arity signatures.
-The first is used for recursive transformation actions, so in the first signature, `spec` is generally the current value of a recursive transformation.
+The first is used for recursive transformation actions, so in the first signature, `spec` is generally the current value of a recursive transformation and submap the current state of the transformation.

 In the second and third signatures, `spec` is a template.
 [Recall](#templates-substitution-keys-and-transformations) legal templates may be already complete fully realized Vega or Vega-Lite specifications - this latter case is for what the third signature is intended.
 The second signature is what you will use in nearly all cases. `k` is a substitution key and `v` is the value it will have in the transformation.
-Hence you can override defaults and add specific keys for just a given transformation.
+Hence you can override defaults and [template local defaults](#template-local-defaults) and add specific keys for just a given transformation.
 Returns the fully transformed final value.

+Their are currently (as of V0.15.1) three transformation control keys.
+These keys affect the transformation process by changing the flow or state of the transformation.

+  - `:aerial.hanami.common/use-defaults?` : if given as `true` (the default value) the global register is used as a starting set of default substitution keys and values.
+If `false` only the in line kvs and any template local defaults are used.

+  - `:aerial.hanami.common/rmv-empty?` : If `true`, the default, follow the [third rule](#basic-transformation-rules) of transformations.
+If `false` do **not** remove empty collections.

+  - `:aerial.hanami.templates/defaults` : If a template (actually, any map) has this key defined, the value map for it is merged into the current state.
+This effects the behaivor of [template local defaults](#template-local-defaults)

 ### Startup